utahplt/chorex/README.md

 The `defchor` macro wraps a choreography and translates it into core Elixir code.
 You give `defchor` a list of actors, specified as if they were module names, and then a `do` block wraps the choreography body.

 The body of the choreography is a set of functions.
-One function named `run` must be present; this will serve as the entry point into the choreography. `run` takes one argument, which may be `_` if you don't need it.
-This argument comes from when you instantiate the choreography with `Chorex.start`.
-(More on `Chorex.start` in a minute.)
+One function named `run` must be present; this will serve as the entry point into the choreography.
+The arguments to `run` come from the third argument to the `Chorex.start` function.
+(More on `Chorex.start` and function parameters in a minute.)

 ```elixir
 defchor [Actor1, Actor2, ...] do